XinyuHua/xinyuhua.github.io/index.md

 # Publication

+* __DYPLOC: Dynamic Planning of Content Using Mixed Language Models for Opinion Text Generation__ <br> *Xinyu Hua*, Ashwin Sreevatsa, and Lu Wang <br> Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics (ACL 2021), To Appear.

 * __PAIR: Planning and Iterative Refinement in Pre-trained Transformers for Long Text Generation__ <br> *Xinyu Hua* and Lu Wang <br>
 Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).